-- 1. By the end of the course, students will be able to understand the nature of Indian politics and society, which will ultimately help them to comprehend the contemporary realities - 2.
-The course will help the interested students to pursue interdisciplinary research in sociology and politics in future.
+- 1. By the end of the course, students will be able to understand the nature of Indian politics and society - 2.
+It will enabled students to perceive the electoral process - 3.
+Students will be able to comprehend the contemporary realities and their impacts